 Both of Powell's parents were interested in fashion and loved movies, music and theater, while her father encouraged her to read.

 "As a child, my father had the philosophy of as long as we read it we could have it, so from very early on I had subscriptions to different ‘girls’ magazines, plus weekly visits to the library," she said.
 "My first sewing machine was a Christmas present and trips to the fabric store were encouraged as I copied the clothing from such places as the magazines and movies for myself."

 When Powell thought that she might teach one day, she studied in London at the University of Arts, London College of Fashion, after taking classes at the English couture school.
 She was sent to the Fashion Institute of Technology in New York for three months to set up an exchange program, and it was during this time that she decided to teach for a career.

-Once she moved to Chicago, Powell began teaching and has been doing so ever since, including in the Fashion Merchandising and Design program at College of DuPage.
+Once she moved to Chicago, Powell began teaching and has been doing so ever since, including in the Fashion Studies program at College of DuPage.

 "I do not find teaching in the classroom much different from heading a workroom," she said.
 "In a workroom, you are responsible for figuring out how to make it happen and getting it done, which translates over to being able to communicate this to those working under you.
 As I teach mainly lab classes, I am passing on technical information in much the same way."

 To answer questions that both students and friends have asked, Powell wrote "Tailored Fashion Design," a college textbook on tailoring published by Fairchild Books.